-In order to better fulfill the mission of identifying, assessing, and countering the intelligence threats to the nation, we must reach outward to other elements of the US government, the private sector, and the general public.
+In order to better fulfill the mission of identifying, assessing, and countering the intelligence threats to the nation, we must reach outward to other elements of the U.S. government, the private sector, and the general public.
 By engaging the private sector and academia in meaningful dialogue, there is much we can learn, and in turn we can provide a mechanism to coordinate the public dissemination of information on intelligence threats to the nation.

-intelligence Foreign activities extend beyond traditional targets in the Intelligence Community and other US national security structures.
-The private sector and academia are fertile breeding grounds for advanced scientific discovery, cutting-edge technology, and advanced research and development that make them irresistible "soft targets" for foreign intelligence collectors.
-It is imperative that the American public understand that the cyber networks that businesses, universities, and ordinary citizens use every day are the object of systematic hostile activities by adversarial intelligence organizations, and that these activities threaten the integrity and safety of the nation's infrastructure and electronic networks.
-The counterintelligence community will engage the private sector, academia, and the general public in an ongoing dialogue regarding the threats we face and our responses to those threats.
+intelligence Foreign activities extend beyond traditional targets in the Intelligence Community and other U.S. national security structures.
+The private sector, other elements of government, and academia are fertile breeding grounds for advanced scientific discovery, cutting-edge technology, and advanced research and development that make them irresistible "soft targets" for foreign intelligence It is imperative that the collectors.
+American public understand that the cyber networks that federal, state, and local governments, businesses, universities, and ordinary citizens use every day are the object of systematic hostile activities by adversarial intelligence organizations, and that these activities threaten the integrity and safety of the nation's infrastructure and electronic networks.
+The counterintelligence community will engage federal state, and local governments, the private sector, academia, and the general public in an ongoing dialogue regarding the threats we face and our responses to those threats.